- MAKING ELECTIONS

 Tax reliefs referred to are those applying under current UK legislation, which may change.
 The availability and value of any tax relief will depend on your individual circumstances.

 Typically any benefits you elect will be for a 12 month period - although some benefits require a longer term commitment.
-Please read the leaver arrangements applicable to any benefits you may wish to elect, in particular Private Medical Cover, Health Assessments, Bike for Work, Mobile phone and Company Car.
+Please read the leaver arrangements applicable to any benefits you may wish to elect, in particular Private Medical Cover, Health Assessments, Bike for Work, and Company Car.

 IMPORTANT: This guide contains an overview of RBSelect.
 It is not intended to be a complete summary of all your benefits (some of which remain outside RBSelect).
 More details can be found in the documents that govern the schemes.
 If there are discrepancies between those documents and this guide, the documents shall govern.
-The Group cannot provide advice regarding your RBSelect preferences.
-The Group may change the conditions and availability of certain benefits if required for tax or other reasons.
+The bank cannot provide advice regarding your RBSelect preferences.
+The bank may change the conditions and availability of certain benefits if required for tax or other reasons.

 RBS Plc Registered Office Address: